TOMToolkit/tomtoolkit.github.io/docs/index.md

 [Deploy to Heroku](/docs/deployment_heroku) - [Heroku](https://heroku.com) is a
 PaaS that allows you to publicly deploy your web applications without the need for managing the infrastructure yourself.

+[Using Amazon S3 to Store Data for a TOM](/docs/amazons3) - Enable storing data on the cloud stoage service Amazon S3 instead of your local disk.

+## Contributing

+[Contribution Guide](/docs/contributing) - If you find an issue, you need help with your TOM, you have a useful idea, or you wrote a module you'd like to be included in the TOM Toolkit, start with the contribution guide.

 ## Frequently Asked Questions